-By Jo Jeffries.
-Last Updated 20th July 2022.
+By Marlon Fawkes.
+Last Updated 10th March 2023.
 Welcome to our guide on broken rib claims and rib injury compensation claims.
 Here, we answer questions on rib injury claims such as ‘Can I make a bruised ribs injury claim?’, ‘What are the long term effects of broken ribs?’ and ‘I broke a rib, can I claim compensation?’
-We even look at broken rib NHS advice on treatment and management of such an injury.
+We even look at broken rib NHS advice on cracked ribs treatment and management of such a ribcage injury.
 Plus, we answer questions such as “What happens if you leave a broken rib untreated?”
-How do I claim for personal injury with fractured ribs?”, and “How much compensation for broken ribs car accident settlement could be achievable?”
+How do I claim for personal injury with fractured ribs?”, and “How much compensation for broken ribs from a car accident settlement could be achievable?”

 Could I Make A Broken Or Bruised Ribs Injury Claim?